steve-bate/apex-aptesting/README.md

 Experimental extension of the [activitypub-testsuite](https://github.com/steve-bate/activitypub-testsuite) for testing [activitypub-express](https://github.com/immers-space/activitypub-express).

 This repository contains activitypub-express test support code and configuration.
+The `activitypub-express` software is a library for building AP servers.
+For testing, the library is used to create a small AP server with some test control endpoints and additional diagnostic output.
+It also installs a custom in-memory `IApexStore` implementation instead of using the MongoDB store.
+The test server code is in the `apex_aptesting/app` subdirectory.

 ## Install